WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 ## Contents
 `Classification` - contains Jupyter Notebooks for applying an adaptive LDA on virtual game data along with comparisons to an unadapted LDA and relabeled data from the applied rules.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the adaptive LDA.

+- Adaptive LDA All Subjects: Uses an unadapted LDA, adapted LDA, and adapted LDA with rules on all the subjects.
+- Adaptive LDA Aug Rule: Performs comparisons using an unadapted LDA, adapted LDA, and adapted LDA with the augmented rule per subject for their given number of games.
+- Adaptive LDA Base Rule: Performs comparisons using an unadapted LDA, adapted LDA, and adapted LDA with the base rule per subject for their given number of games.
+- Adaptive LDA Tested Relabeled: Performs comparisons using an unadapted LDA, adapted LDA, and adapted LDA with the base rule per subject for their given number of games.
+Tests all three classification models on relabeled data.
+- LDA: Unadapted LDA class with fit and prediction functions.
+- LDA Adaptive: Adapted LDA class with fit, prediction, and updating mean and covariance functions.
+Includes a function for loading data in from virtual game files.

 `Cloud` - contains files for applying the adaptive LDA and rules in a cloud database.

 `Data_Analysis` - contains Jupyter Notebooks which present data trends and information for creating rules in classifying EMG data.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.